Rob Fulop: Post-Video Game Crash Career (1983-1998)

 After a brief stint doing freelance development for Parker Brothers, Fulop started work on a game called Actionauts for the 2600 independently.
 The game, which was about programming a tiny robot so that it would be capable of navigating itself out of a maze, had its development shifted to the Commodore 64 due to the dwindling popularity of the 2600 and the game concept being more suitable for a computer rather than a console.
 He got a development deal from Simon & Schuster to publish the game; however, they left the software business before the project could be realized.
 Fulop then decided to release the game as freeware via a bulletin board players could connect to in order to download the game.
 Commodore was excited by the manner in which the game was being released, so they decided to publish an article about the game which included the bulletin board's phone number, but a different number was mistakenly printed in the article, leading to thousands of calls being placed to the wrong number.

-Fulop was later hired by Nolan Bushnell's company Axlon as part of their NEMO team, Fulop created Night Trap for the system, however, due to the console's cancellation the game was shelved and later released on the Sega CD.
+Fulop was later hired by Nolan Bushnell's company Axlon as part of their NEMO team.
+Fulop created Night Trap for the NEMO console system, however, due to its cancellation the game was shelved and later released on the Sega CD.
 The game famously caused controversy upon its release due to its portrayal of violence against women, and was heavily criticized in the 1993 congressional hearings on video games alongside Mortal Kombat and Lethal Enforcers, this, alongside negative reactions from his friends and family, caused Fulop to be concerned about the messages video games were sending out to children, this, in turn, inspired Fulop's next game, which he decided would be so cute and "sissy" that no one could claim had a harmful effect on youth.
-The end result was 1995's Dogz: Your computer Pet, which was released by PF Magic, a company he co-founded.
+The end result was 1995's Dogz: Your computer Pet, which was released by PF.Magic, a company he co-founded.
 The game proved to be popular and kickstarted the Petz franchise of pet simulation video games.

-Fulton later created Max Magic for the Philips CD-I, the game consisted of a fortune teller and magician who would perform magic tricks with the aid the player, who'd presumably use it to perform a magic show, Fulop worked with Max Maven on the game, who authored the tricks and recorded some of the voices.
+Fulop later worked on Max Magic for the Philips CD-I, the game consisted of a fortune teller and magician who would perform magic tricks with the aid the player, who'd presumably use it to perform a magic show, Fulop worked with Max Maven on the game, who authored the tricks and recorded some of the voices.

-PF Magic was acquired by The Learning Company in May 1998. and in March 2001, Ubisoft acquired the entertainment division of The Learning Company, and with it the rights to the Petz franchise.
+PF.Magic was acquired by The Learning Company in May 1998. and in March 2001, Ubisoft acquired the entertainment division of The Learning Company, and with it the rights to the Petz franchise.